dwjohnston/javascript-101/lesson-102-syntax/README.md

 ## If statements

-An if statement allows you to evaluate an expression and if that expression is true, then execution some code.
+An if statement allows you to evaluate an expression and if that expression is true, then execute some code.

 For example the following code will print "Number is 2!"